Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Existing work

-In \cite{Dasgupta08} they present random projection trees which adapt to pointsets of low doubling dimension.
-Like kd-trees, every split partitions the pointset into subsets of roughly equal cardinality; in fact, instead of splitting at the median, they add a small amount of ``jitter''.
+In \cite{DF08} they present random projection trees which adapt to pointsets of low doubling dimension.
+Like kd-trees, every split partitions the pointset into subsets of roughly equal cardinality.
 Unlike kd-trees, the space is split with respect to a random direction, not necessarily parallel to the coordinate axes.
-Classic $kd$-trees also adapt to the doubling dimension of randomly rotated data \cite{Vemp12}.
+Classic $kd$-trees also adapt to the doubling dimension of randomly rotated data \cite{Vem12}.
 However, for both techniques, no related theoretical arguments about the efficiency of $\epsilon$-ANN search were given.

-In \cite{Karger02}, they introduce a different notion of intrinsic dimension for an arbitrary metric space, namely its expansion rate $c$; it is formally defined in section~\ref{Sexpansion}.
+In \cite{KR02}, they introduce a different notion of intrinsic dimension for an arbitrary metric space, namely its expansion rate $c$; it is formally defined in Subsection~\ref{SSexpansion}.
 The doubling dimension is a more general notion of intrinsic dimension in the sense that, when a finite metric space has bounded expansion rate, then it also has bounded doubling dimension, but the converse does not hold \cite{GKL03}.
 Several efficient solutions are known for metrics with bounded expansion rate, including for the problem of exact nearest neighbor.
 In \cite{KL04}, they present a data structure which requires $c^{O(1)}n$ space and answers queries in $c^{O(1)}\ln n$.
 Cover Trees \cite{BKL06} require $O(n)$ space and each query costs $O(c^{12} \log n)$ time for exact nearest neighbors.
-In Theorem~\ref{TannExp}, we provide a data structure for the $\epsilon$-ANN problem with linear space and $O((C^{1/\epsilon^3}+\log n) d {\log n}/{\epsilon^2} )$ query time, where $C$ depends on $c$.
-The result concerns pointsets in the $d$-dimensional Euclidean space.
+In Theorem~\ref{TannExp}, we provide a data structure for the $\epsilon$-ANN problem with linear space and roughly $ O((c^{\log (\log c/\epsilon)})d \cdot \log n) )$ query time.
+The result concerns pointsets in $d$-dimensional Euclidean space.